Quickstart

 to protect your private key needed to deploy your contract:

+file.
 Here you will store your private key used to deploy your contract.

 The source contract initiates the cross-chain operation with xcall